 The Northeast Health Care Quality Foundation (NHCQF) recently elected Officers for 2014 and Board members for three-year terms beginning at this time.
 NHCQF is the federally contracted Medicare Quality Improvement Organization (QIO) for the Maine, New Hampshire and Vermont region.

 Robert G. Dorf, DO of Nashua, New Hampshire was re-elected Chairman of the Board.
 Doctor Dorf is the Chief Medical Officer for the Foundation Medical Partners in Nashua with a specialty in Family Practice.

-Richard P. Lafleur, MD, FACP of Derry, New Hampshire was re-elected Secretary of the Board.
+Richard P. Lafleur, MD, FACP of Derry, New Hampshire was elected Vice Chairman of the Board.
 Doctor Lafleur is the Managing Partner/Medical Director of Southern New Hampshire Internal Medicine with a specialty in Internal Medicine.

 Lynn Carpenter, MHA, NHA of Concord, New Hampshire was re-elected Treasurer of the Board.
 Ms. Carpenter is the Administrator of Harris Hill Center, Genesis Health Care, in Concord and represents the New Hampshire Health Care Association.